rerun-io/rerun/design/batching.md

 ### Write path

-For each row in the batch, we create a bunch of unit-length arrow slices that point to the right place in the shared buffer, and then it's all pretty much the same as before.
+For each row in the batch, we create a bunch of unit-length Arrow slices that point to the right place in the shared buffer, and then it's all pretty much the same as before.

-The major difference is we now directly store arrow buffers (which are really arrow slices under the hood) rather than indices into component tables.
+The major difference is we now directly store Arrow buffers (which are really Arrow slices under the hood) rather than indices into component tables.
-Everything else is the same: get (or create) the appropriate index (`EntityPath` + `Timeline`), find the right bucket using a binsearch, and insert those arrow slices
+Everything else is the same: get (or create) the appropriate index (`EntityPath` + `Timeline`), find the right bucket using a binsearch, and insert those Arrow slices

 We also actually deserialize the `event_id` and `num_instances` columns into native types as we're going to need those for the store to function:
 - `event_id`s are needed to maintain our auxiliary datastructures (GC, save-to-file)